 Fill out the required information in the blanks.
-All the processes should intuitive, except for few areas you should be watchful.
+A few things to keep in mind:

 - There will only be two outcomes.
 One is defaulted as “Fake News.”
 The other must be something opposite to “Fake News” to make the question mutually exclusive.
-The good example is “Real News” or “Fact.”
-You have freedom to choose any word you want within 10 characters, but be wise in choosing the term.
-After all, you are spending your money($5) to open this question and you don’t want it to become useless because of unclear setting.
+Two good examples are “Real News” or “Fact.”
+You have the freedom to choose any word you want within 10 characters, but be mindful when choosing the term.
+After all, you are spending your money($5) to open this question and you don’t want it to become useless because of unclear wording.

-- Closing date is important.
-It should not be too late so that everyone forget about the question, it should not be too early so that not enough people are gathered to bet on.
+- The closing date is important.
+It should not be too late so that everyone forgets about the question, and it should not be so early that not enough people have time to place bets.
 If the opener of the question (FactCheck or Prediction) wants to extend closing date, he/she can use the comment section to express his/her intention and mark it “special announcement.”
-If no other participants oppose, moderator can extend the closing date.
+If no other participants oppose, the moderator can extend the closing date.

 What makes a good question?

-For FactChecking question, it is easy to make a clear question.
-Most of any news title will do the job, as people are more likely to be familiar with the news already.
-However, Prediction question is a bit trickier and requires a little practice, a mental practice.
-The rule of thumb is that the title of the question should take the form "(event) X will happen by (date) Y" or (who/what) X will do something by (date) Y. If your question title does not follow the above format, it might not be a good question.
+For a FactChecking question, it is easy to craft a clear question.
+Most any news title will do the job, as people are more likely to be familiar with the news already.
+However, Prediction question are a bit trickier and require a little practice.
+The rule of thumb is that the title of the question should take the form "(event) X will happen by (date) Y" or (who/what) X will do something by (date) Y. There are other possible question formats, but if your question title does not follow the above format, it might not be a good question.

 All questions go through the phase of opening date -> closing date -> resolving date

-- The opening date is the time when the question is open.
+- The opening date is the time when the question is opened.

 - The closing date is the time after which all betting activities are stopped.

-- The resolving date is when moderator decides the outcome with sufficient proof of the outcome.
+- The resolving date is when the moderator decides the outcome with sufficient proof of the outcome.
 If there is a case that no sufficient proof is available, we go by the rule of “vox populi, vox dei,” which is similar to majority rule.
-Another word, if more money was bet on “Fake News” to a FactChecking question, we decide that it is “Fake News” and distribute money accordingly.
+Another word, if more money was bet on “Fake News” so that more people (or money) belive it is “Fake News,” then it is “Fake News” and we distribute money accordingly.

 What happens if a question gets resolved in the real world prior to the closing date?